 - The 3 knock-down rule is valid.
-This means that the fight will be stopped if a fighter has been knocked down 3 times in the same fight.
-The Referee declares the kickboxer winner after the 3rd knock down, counting till ten.
-In the age category "Younger Juniors" the 2 knock-down rule is valid.
+This means that the fight will be stopped if a fighter has been knocked down three times in the same fight.
+The Referee declares the kickboxer winner after the 3rd knock down, counting up to ten. - In the age category "Younger Juniors" the 2 knock-down rule is valid.
 This means that the fight will be stopped if a fighter has been knocked down twice (2 times) in the same fight. - In all age categories knock downs should be counted as two points.
 If electronic scoring system is used, just one point will come from each judge and one from time keeper who obliged to push KD "button".
-If clickers are used, each of three judges is obliged to click twice their clickers in case of KD.
+If clickers are used, each judge is obliged to click their clickers twice (2 times) in case of KD.
 It does not matter what was the reason for counting down: punch, kick or kickboxer's behaviour.